top of page

 • It was not until 1889 that Edwin Rudd invented the automatic storage water heater, which most of us are familiar with today.

-• In 1896, Clarence Kemp took things one step further with his solar-paneled heating.
+• In 1896, Clarence Kemp took the next step with his solar-paneled heating system.
 This type of hot water heating utilizes solar panels to heat the water—a popular choice in sunny areas worldwide.

 • The modern tankless water heater, as we know it, was introduced in the 1960s.
-This type of water heater heats the water inside copper or brass coils, known as a heat exchanger—no more storage tanks of heated water are needed.
+This type of water heater heats the water inside copper or brass coils, known as a heat exchanger; therefore, no storage tanks of heated water are needed.

 • The heated circulation system was introduced in the 1970s.
 It provides pre-heated water circulated throughout your home to meet your needs on demand.